facebookresearch/pyrobot/README.md

+## API Re-Factoring

+This branch is for the new API re-factoring of PyRobot.

+Extra install instructions,
+- Install Hydra 1.0 version: pip install hydra-core --pre --upgrade

+New fatures,

+- Hydra Configs
+- More programatically composable environment and robot objects!!
+- Cleaner interface objects linking robots and algorithms.
+  - TODO: cleaner command interface to send commands

+TODO List:
+- ROS-Launch Manager
+  - Takes care of sequence to launch.
+  - All launches happen from single python process.
+  - Accounts for name spaces and already running nodes, robots, sensors and algorithms.

+- Clean up installation
+  - Installation check through test catkin package.
+  - Modular Installation based on the Algorithm used.
+  - Conda environment instead of PIP ?

+- Testing
+  - Isolated tests
+    - Use rosbags for real sensors and real robot modules!!
+  - Unit tests
+    - For non-ros modules
+  - End-to-End tests in Habitat.
+    - For active functions on the robot that interact with robot
+  - Habiat ROS node for Franka and LoCoBot

+- Robot web-visualizer!

 <a href="https://www.pyrobot.org/"><img class="doc_vid" src="docs/website/website/static/img/pyrobot.svg"></a>

 [PyRobot](https://www.pyrobot.org/) is a light weight, high-level interface which provides hardware independent APIs for robotic manipulation and navigation.
 This repository also contains the low-level stack for [LoCoBot](http://locobot.org), a low cost mobile manipulator hardware platform.